-If people need to stop and think about what is happening and think about what they should do they simply leave it for someone else and move on.
+If people need to stop and think about what they are looking at, they simply leave it for someone else and move on.

 1) Give them a clear photo of what to look for.